ahnan4arch/op-docs/Open Peer - Protocol Specification - Annex Rolodex.md

     * Identity provider (optional, required if identity does not include domain or if domain providing identity service is different)
   * Rolodex information
     * server token - given by the identity service that only has meaning to the rolodex service
-    * version - (optional) a version string as previously returned from the rolodex update representing the delta information last obtained from the rolodex service (only specify if previously known)
-    * refresh - request the contact list be refreshed immediately
   * Grant information
     * grant ID - the grant ID that has been given namespace access to the rolodex namespace, i.e. "https://openpeer.org/permission/rolodex"